-- 1. Never Do Nothing Focus on the Basics: It Could Happen Here - 2.
-When in Doubt, Share Protecting the School, Child, and Yourself
+1. Never Do Nothing - Focus on the Basics: It Could Happen Here

+2. When in Doubt, Share - Protecting the School, Child, and Yourself

 All staff members have a responsibility to respond promptly to any disclosures or concerns raised by children or others and report them immediately to the Designated Safeguarding Lead (DSL).
 Staff members do not need definitive proof of abuse and should not attempt to investigate these concerns themselves.
-All information must be recorded on the CPOMS system (Appendix 2).
+All information must be recorded on the CPOMS system (page 11).
 Any concerns regarding marks or injuries should also be documented using a 'Body Map' feature on CPOMS.
 If using a body map, staff members must describe the injuries or marks in addition to indicating their location.

-Photographs of any marks or injuries should not be taken.
+Photographs of any marks or injuries should not be taken, unless under instruction from other agencies, e.g. Police.